The Carnival

 You don't trust the person under the mask.
 You trust the city witnessed it.
 You trust the other witnesses agree.
 You trust the system—not any individual node in it.

-That's how carnival works.
+That is how carnival works.

-That's how Venice works.
+That is how Venice works.

 Always has.

 The carnival never ends.
-Just changes location.
+It just finds new canals.